raspberrypi/documentation/configuration/pin-configuration.md

 During the bootup sequence, the GPIO pins go through various actions.

-1. Power on — pins default to inputs with default pulls; the default pulls for each pin are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
+1. Power-on — pins default to inputs with default pulls; the default pulls for each pin are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
 1. Setting by the bootrom
 1. Setting by `bootcode.bin`
 1. Setting by `dt-blob.bin` (this page)